Unique Wedding Venues: Don't Limit Yourself to the Ordinary

 If you just want to be married and don’t care where, your options will open up even more.

-You see what happens when you open up your mind and consider other options.
+Do you see what happens when you open up your mind and consider other options?
 Think about your interests, your hobbies, and what would truly show your personality as a couple.

 Do any of these spark your imagination?